ncrna/PathogenTrack/README.md

 # PathogenTrack
 PathogenTrack is a python-based computational software based on **UMI-tools** and **Kraken2** developed to detect and identify pathogenic microorganisms from single-cell RNA-sequencing (scRNA-seq) raw data.
 We have tested PathogenTrack on various scRNA-seq datasets derived from human normal and tumor lung samples as described in our paper *'Detecting and studying pathogenic microorganisms invasion at the single-cell resolution using PathogenTrack'*.

+### System Requirements

+PathogenTrack has been tested on Linux platform with CentOS 7 operation system.
+The RAM is 120 GB, with 40 computational threads.

 ## Installation

 ### PathogenTrack can be installed in two steps: